adiozdaniel/ascii-art/README.md

 Your representation adopts to the terminal size.
 If you reduce the terminal window the graphical representation adapts to the terminal size.

-The input MUST follow a specified format:
+The input follows a specified format:

             [OPTION]       [YOUR INPUT]     [BANNER]

 `go run . --align=center     "My Papa"       standard`

+#### Current Version Updates

-The updated version 0.3 supports color as an option:
+- The updated version 0.4 supports color as an option and runs with or without [BANNER](###) specified:

+`go run . --color=#ff0 --align=center "Will" "Will will come\nHe has Will\n& Will"`

 **Disclaimer**

-Note, this is an added feature for the web that would still work for justified.
+- Note, this is an added feature for open source purposes.

             [       OPTION          ]      [         YOUR INPUT          ]          [BANNER]

 `go run . --align=center --color=#ff0       "Papa" "My Papa\nIs Papa?\nNo Papa"    thinkertoy`

-**Note:** Only text that fits the terminal size should be tested.
+    or

+`go run . --color=#ff0 --align=center       "Will" "Will will come\nHe has Will\n& Will"`

+- You can change the following during runtime:
+  - color by entering a different color : "--color=<[your color choice](https://htmlcolorcodes.com/)>".
+You need to follow color rules to get expected output.
+  - align by entering a different alignment choice `--align=<justify>` or `left` or `center` or `right`. other choices will be ignored.
+  - lack of specifying flag option for instance `--align` will make the program to use it as input.
+  - the program only displays characters that fit the screen size, this turns taking amazing screenshots into a beautiful experience.

 To quit the program, type `exit` in lowercase only.
 This is case sensitive